pelayoarbues/quartz/content/literature-notes/Articles/Open Source Hooliganism and the TypeScript Meltdown.md

 ## Highlights
 - there's also a fine line between being a passionate evangelist and becoming a dogmatic crusader. ([View Highlight](https://read.readwise.io/read/01h9z6t7prszec1k8222hpz9qv))
+## New highlights added September 17, 2023 at 10:18 PM
+- eternal wisdom of bikeshed parable.
+That when the stakes are low, the debate more easily becomes nasty.
+Showing ([View Highlight](https://read.readwise.io/read/01h9z72xfb2hv7tqqxy37xafdq))